 Unfortunately, it doesn't relieve pressure on the stomach area, making it a poor option for stomach sleepers.
 Its layers make it bouncy, hence, a responsive mattress, meaning you can toss and turn in your sleep without feeling stuck or struggling.

-You can have a friend sleep over with this mattress because it has low motion transfer.
+Considered the best mattress for airbnb by many shoppers, the Nolah 10 boasts high motion isolation compared to other all-foam beds.
+This means that you can have a friend sleep over with this mattress without having to worry about getting your sleep interrupted.
 If your friend turns or jumps out of bed at night, you'll feel minimal movement on your side.
 Because it's a 5 out of 10 medium-firm mattress, heavier sleepers are not advised to buy it.
 Anyone below 250lbs will find the mattress suitable.

 The Amerisleep AS2 is one of the five mattresses by the brand.
 It lies on the firmer side, with Amerisleep AS5 on the softer side of the firmness scale.
 This makes the AS2 an ideal option for heavy sleepers and slippers that prefer a firm mattress.